 The left’s embrace of the new orthodoxy is chronicled in “Political Tribes: Group Instinct and the Fate of Nations” by Amy Chua and “The Once and Future Liberal: After Identity Politics” by Mark Lilla.
 Chua made the case that Donald Trump’s election in 2016 was facilitated by the left’s embrace of identity politics.
 This argument has not been widely embraced, but Chua was one of the few who predicted Trump’s victory.

 The Republicans have embraced conservative white identity politics since at least 1964.
 When the civil rights act was passed in 1964, Democrats were criticized as communists and socialists for supporting civil and voting rights.
-The Southern campaign strategy emphasizing states’ rights, to eliminated federal protections for civil and voting rights, was followed by Republican Presidential candidate, Barry Goldwater in 1964 and Richard Nixon in 1968.
+The Southern campaign strategy emphasizing states’ rights, to eliminate federal protections for civil and voting rights, was followed by Republican Presidential candidate, Barry Goldwater in 1964 and Richard Nixon in 1968.
 This could be considered the orthodox use of identity politics.

 In 1980, Ronald Reagan appealed to white voters, by speaking in Philadelphia, Mississippi, a city where civil rights workers were slaughtered and focused his speech on expanding states’ rights.
 In his speech Reagan made a clear racial appeal using code: